 TBR7 Upgrades

 P.S.
-The Nibbi intake boot felt small, and with the angled Nibbi carb, I was concerned about how secure it was on the engine.
+The Nibbi intake boot felt small, and with the angled Nibbi carburetor, I was concerned about how secure it was on the engine.
 So I started experimenting using a home-make intake boot from Auto Zone.
 Check it out: My Nibbi Carburetor Upgrade From Auto Zone!

 NOTE: I finally got around to installing my new Nibbi Carburetor on my TaoTao TBR7.
 Here is the post: My TBR7 Nibbi Carburetor Installation Instructions (Hawk 250 info).